 The business plan is a detailed roadmap for your business.
 It is a non-static, living, breathing document that should be updated regularly to reflect the course and strategy of the business.
 The business plan provides context and gives a holistic view of the entire business activity.

+The business plan is both a planning tool for the entrepreneur and a tool for interacting with outside parties (particularly financiers and investors).
 There is no single model for a business plan.
-In truth, the true value of the business plan is to the entrepreneur.
-It allows for constant reflection on the big picture; which can become obfuscated in the daily grind of building the business.
+In truth, the true value of the business plan is unique to the individual entrepreneur.
+It allows for constant reflection on the big picture, which can become obfuscated in the daily grind of building the business.

 Having all of the components of your business in one place will allow you to make assessments about the process of building the business and ascertain the overall value proposition.
 Continue to re-think your concepts, assumptions, projections, etc. It will only help to solidify your business going forward.

 Business Plan Components

 The business plan will generally contain a detailed explanation of the product, service, or concept, the market, the organizational and management plan, the management team, financial position, financial projections for 3-5 years out, a marketing plan, and any other elements that would serve to adequately explain your business.
 Below we provide an overview of the individual components of the business plan.

 Business Plan The Table of Contents

 This should include the major sections of the business plan.
 The key is that (like a resume) you want all of the components to fit in an organized manner on one page.
 We use the resume analogy because the table of contents is a snapshot-style outline of the business plan.
 A well-planned table of contents goes a long way in showing the depth and development of the business components.